 Question: Who can sign emergency cards or field trip permission forms for unaccompanied youth?

 Answer: A shelter, agency representative, or caseworker can sign permission slips for an UY in school.
 If youth is staying with another family, the adult/parent there may complete a Caregiver Authorization Form and sign for the student.
-The liaison could also sign (this includes staff at the Education Project).
+The district liaison could also sign.

 Please see www.serve.org/nche for more assistance.